Vnon246/SmartSwitch/README.md

 1.5 -> 25-10-2021

-New version of the proyect with little improvements like the integration of two new modes (switch + push mode) and a smart light detection function for automatic setting of the ldr-switch deppending of the luminous conditions of the area
+New version of the proyect with little improvements like the integration of SmartLDR-switch technology, a new function integrated in the proyect to automatically detect the luminous conditions of the area and enable or disable ldr reading.And a new configuration menu based on Serial communication

-  [New modes available (push-mode, switch-mode)]
+  [New modes (push-mode, switch-mode (soon available))]

-  [LDR-switch smart light detection]
+  [SmartLDR-switch]

   [Setup menu]